bailey27/cppcryptfs/INSTALL.md

 [Visual Studio install Spectre-mitigated libraries screenshot 1](/screenshots/visual_studio_2019_spectre_libs1.png?raw=true)

+(scroll down to get to the selctions in the next screenshot)

 [Visual Studio install Spectre-mitigated libraries screenshot 2](/screenshots/visual_studio_2019_spectre_libs2.png?raw=true)

 In order to build OpenSSL, you will also need perl and nasm.